dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T781: Retributive justice perpetuates cycles of violence.
+### T781: Retributive justice perpetuates a cycle of violence.

 |Support|
 |---|